-What Type of File Do I Need to Order a Custom Wall Decor?
+What Type of File Do I Need to Order Custom Wall Decor?

-Bitmapped images are the format most widely used and include file types with these extensions: .jpg, .tiff, .png, .gif, .psd, .bmp and .pdf.
+Bitmapped images are the format most widely used and recognized.
+This format includes file types with these extensions: .jpg, .tiff, .png, .gif, .psd, .bmp and .pdf.
 These file types are constructed of pixels where each pixel constitutes one color.
 These millions of colored pixels are placed very close together to form the image.
 As we’ve all seen when you enlarge a .jpg photo the pixels enlarge the more the image is magnified until you can see the color of each pixel.
 However, the problem here is the more you magnify or enlarge the image you notice the pixels begin to blur – this is referred to as pixelization - as seen above in the "resized 5x" image.

-If the image was saved at a low resolution the pixels will blur after just a few steps of magnification where files saved at higher resolutions will require much more magnification prior to pixelizing.
-Wallhogs minimum accepted pixel resolution is 2048x1536, which is 3 MegaPixels (3MP) or three million pixels that construct the image (read at the end of the article on how to check your images resolution).
+If the image was saved at a low resolution the pixels will blur after just a few steps of magnification whereas files saved at higher resolutions will require much more magnification prior to pixelating.
+Wallhogs minimum accepted pixel resolution is 2048x1536, which is 3 MegaPixels (3MP) or three million pixels that construct the image (read at the end of the article on how to check the resolution of your image).

-For brevity sake we will only provide information on the file formats Wallhogs accepts.
+For brevity's sake, we will only provide information on the file formats Wallhogs accepts.

 - .tiff: This extension stands for Tag Image File Format and is normally only available on hi-end professional photography equipment, in hi-res scanning and as file formats savable in professional graphics programs like Adobe Photoshop.
 This image provides for a much larger file size due to the amount of color information provided in the header of the file.
 These file types typically range in size from 35MB up to 3GB and provide the highest quality bitmapped enlargements.
 This is also one of the file formats you may upload to Wallhogs.

-- .pdf: This extension stands for Portable Document Format and is widely used for printed documents, however images may also be saved in this format from either the Adobe Photoshop or Illustrator graphics programs.
+- .pdf: This extension stands for Portable Document Format and is widely used for printed documents, however, images may also be saved in this format from either the Adobe Photoshop or Illustrator graphics programs.
 This is also the only file format that can be either a bitmapped or vector format image.
-Wallhogs does accept tis file format.
+Wallhogs does accept this file format.

-Vector based images are utilized by professional artists in programs such as Adobe Illustrator or CorelDraw.
+Vector-based images are utilized by professional artists in programs such as Adobe Illustrator or CorelDraw.
 This format is intended to be used for art or graphics rendering and not for taking photos.
 File types associated with this format include: .eps, .ai, .svg, .cdr and .pdf.
 These files have an advantage over bitmaps due to their extremely small file size and high-quality resolution for printing.
-This is due to the files not requiring color information for each pixel – these file types are constructed of lines, curves and polygons, as well as mathematical formulas to produce the images you see onscreen.
+This is due to the files not requiring color information for each pixel – these file types are constructed of lines, curves, and polygons, as well as mathematical formulas filled with color to produce the images you see onscreen.
 Due to how they are constructed vector images do not have a resolution or pixel dimensions like bitmapped images.
 No matter how much you enlarge these images they will never pixelate and maintain their smooth rounded edges - as shown in the comparison image above.
 Vector images also allow the color aspects of the image to be changed or controlled.